 - Is it nutritionally sound?
 Will you be getting the protein, carbs, fat, calcium, fiber, vitamins, minerals, and antioxidants you need – in the right amounts – in order to function well?
-Does the new plan ask you to take supplements in order to meet your nutritional needs, and if so, is that because those nutrients are missing from the foods?
+Does the new plan ask you to purchase supplements or powders in order to meet your nutritional needs, and if so, is that because those nutrients are missing from the foods?

 - Is the new plan based on sound science?
 This one can be tricky, since there are studies to back up any theory or point of view.
 In order to be sure, we always have to assure the science being referenced meets certain criteria.
 You can learn more about that here.

 - Is it safe for my health?
 Diet books that fly off the shelves are often anything BUT good for your long-term health.
 Your new eating plan should be able to prevent and reverse disease, without contributing to more problems down the road.
 Today’s diets which focus on high-fat, high-protein, low-carb foods are known contributors to serious health issues.
 As Dr. Greger points out in his “How Not to Diet” book, the goal of weight loss is not to lighten the load for your pallbearers.
 Your new way of eating should BUILD health, not destroy it.

-The good news is that you CAN have the best of both worlds.
+You CAN have the best of both worlds…

-Natural, safe weight loss without ever being hungry, AND the ability to maintain/restore your health, not worsen it.
+…natural, safe weight loss without ever being hungry, AND the ability to maintain/restore your health, not worsen it.

-The diet plan (or should I say lifelong way of eating) that can answer those 4 questions with a resounding YES is a whole food, plant-based diet without the use of added oils.
+The ONLY diet plan (or should I say, the only life-long way of eating) that can answer those 4 questions with a resounding YES is a whole food, plant-based diet without the use of added oils.

 All your favorite comfort foods remade into healthy versions, with no deprivation or hunger.
 Burgers, pastas, burritos, sloppy joes, lasagna…. oh and by the way, banana splits.

-I invite you explore more about this health promoting, anti-inflammatory way of eating.
+I encourage you to explore more about this health promoting, anti-inflammatory way of eating.
 Once you get over the learning curve, you will NOT regret that you’ve given your body the best chance to heal.
-More energy, better mobility, clearer thinking, and so much more.
+More energy, better mobility, clearer thinking, a healthier gut, and so much more.